aka-sacci/review_php/README.md

 # review_php

-    This project was made to review some basic features, tools and techniques used in development of PHP projects, like sessions, forms, functions, directory organization, etc.
+This project was made to review some basic features, tools and techniques used in development of PHP projects, like sessions, forms, functions, directory organization, classes, etc.